The Reviewing Process

 In accordance with copyright law, the manuscript must not duplicate substantial portions of previously published material.
-Permission to reproduce copyright material must be obtained by the authors before submission and any acknowledgments should be included in the submission.
-Acknowledgment of source and copyright should be given in cases where photographs, data and media are reproduced.
+Permission to reproduce copyright material must be obtained by the authors before submission and any acknowledgements should be included in the submission.
+Acknowledgement of source and copyright should be given in cases where photographs, data and media are reproduced.

 Structure/Format of the article

 The title should be a maximum of 15 words.